Topical Authority Is Not a Score! Why the SEO Industry's Favourite Metric Doesn't Exist

 Should teams still use topical authority scores internally?

-Yes, but only as a rough internal shorthand, not as a KPI to chase blindly.
-A score can help teams compare topic clusters, identify gaps, and prioritize content work, provided everyone understands it is a proxy and not a search engine ranking factor.
+Yes, but only as a rough internal shorthand rather than a KPI to chase blindly.
+A score can help teams compare topic clusters, identify gaps, and prioritise content work, provided everyone understands it is a proxy rather than a search engine ranking factor.
 The most useful approach is to pair any score with real performance data such as rankings, traffic, conversions, and content coverage.

 Sprite builds brand authority through continuous, automated improvement.
 Quietly.
 Consistently.
 And at Scale.